goodvibes2/BackupGnuCashLinux/src/backupgnucash/classes/org/openjfx/README.md

 Features include

 - Available for both GNU/Linux and Microsoft Windows.

-BackupGnuCash has been tested in GNU/Linux Ubuntu 16.04 & 18.04 and Windows 10.
+  BackupGnuCash has been tested in GNU/Linux Ubuntu 16.04, 18.04 & 20.04 and
+  Windows 10.

-GnuCash is also available for Mac OS/X and BackupGnuCash may work but this has not (yet) been tested.
+  GnuCash is also available for Mac OS/X and BackupGnuCash may work in Mac OS/X but this has not (yet) been tested.

+- Flatpak support.
+  For GNU/Linux, BackupGnuCash can optionally backup configuration files for both Flatpak and non-Flatpak GnuCash installations.
+BackupGnuCash is always installed and run outside the GnuCash Flatpak sandbox.
+BackupGnuCash is not itself available as a Flatpak application.

+  As GnuCash V2.x is very old and Flatpak makes it easy to run the latest Linux GnuCash V3 or 4, BackupGnuCash does not support backing up configuration files for GnuCash V2.0.x installed as a Flatpak.

+  It may be possible to run GNU/Linux GnuCash under Microsoft Windows using the Windows Subsystem for Linux but this is **not** supported by BackupGnuCash.

 - An easy-to-use interface.
   After finishing a GnuCash session, you just start BackupGnuCash, select the saved GnuCash book configuration using the Book combobox, optionally select different directories, enter the password for encryption and click the Backup button.
-BackupGnuCash then encrypts the GnuCash data, and optionally configuration files like saved reports and preferences files to a date/time stamped file name in the local 3rd party cloud storage directory.
+BackupGnuCash then copies the GnuCash data file, and optionally configuration files like saved reports and preferences files, to an encrypted, date/time stamped file name in the local 3rd party cloud storage directory.

-- All the usual GnuCash data files needed for system recovery can be backed up.
+- All the usual GnuCash data files needed for system recovery are backed up.
+  The 3 **most** important files when restoring or moving to a new computer, are
+  usually:
+  1. The main GnuCash data file
+  2. The saved reports file
+  3. The GnuCash metadata file.

   The following folders and files are backed up (if they exist):
   - The **main GnuCash data file** which usually has a .gnucash extension.
     For example